Brewers vs. Dodgers Player Props Betting Odds

 Adames Stats

-- Adames has four doubles, seven home runs, 19 walks and 23 RBI (30 total hits).
+- Willy Adames has 30 hits with four doubles, seven home runs, 19 walks and 23 RBI.
 He's also stolen two bases.

 Adames Recent Games